 Magnesium: An Ancient Health Secret Rediscovered

-Virtually everyone can use more Mg.
+Virtually everyone needs more Mg.

 You won’t find a better, more broad-spectrum supplement.
-It’s safe, effective, cheap, and largely absent in the modern diet.If Magnesium were patentable, it would be a billion-dollar compound.
+It’s safe, effective, cheap, and largely absent in the modern diet.If magnesium were patentable, it would be a billion-dollar compound.
 Click To Tweet

-A few months after I started supplementing it, I noticed that seemingly unrelated symptoms lightened up.
+A few months after I started supplementing it, I noticed seemingly unrelated symptoms lightened up.
 Some even went away.

 I now get as much as possible from my diet, and supplement the most bioavailable forms.
-Surprisingly, even my flexibility has improved.